 Final Thoughts on Peacock

-Peacock is entering a crowded streaming space, but there are reasons for NBCUniversal to be optimistic that it will have success.
+Peacock entered a crowded streaming space in 2020, but there are reasons for NBCUniversal to be optimistic that it will enjoy long-term success.

 First and foremost, the decision to make portions of Peacock free with the support of advertisements may be the biggest differentiator for this service.

 Next, The Office has an extremely loyal following.
 Having the exclusive streaming rights to the Dunder Mifflin gang is going to be enough to get some people to give the service a trial run.
 But that doesn’t happen until January 2021, so Peacock will have to bide its time until then.

 Finally, Peacock is in the unique position of having both a major television network (NBC) and film producer (Universal) at its disposal.
 That gives the streaming service a head start on content and could lend it some staying power as the competition for streaming dollars grows increasingly competitive.